-Monte Pic/Pitschberg (2363 m) is a mountain that rises above Santa Cristina in Val Gardena in the Italian Dolomites.
-It’s easy to overlook Monte Pic because it looks like a hill compared to its impressive neighbors.
+Monte Pic/Pitschberg (2363 m) is a mountain that rises above Santa Cristina in Val Gardena, Dolomites.

+It’s easy to overlook Monte Pic, because it looks like a hill compared to its impressive neighbors.
 However, if you’re eager to explore lesser-known trails in Val Gardena, the hike to Monte Pic is a surprising treat.

-You can also combine the hike to Monte Pic with the Seceda ridgeline.
+You can also combine the hike to Monte Pic with the Seceda ridge.
 That’s what we did and it was marvelous.
-It’s a long tour, but oh-so-satisfying.
+It’s a long tour, but very satisfying.
+It’s also a fantastic option for folks searching for a way to hike to Seceda without a cable car.

 - Trailhead: Cristauta/Praplan Parking Lot above Santa Cristina in Val Gardena | Google Maps